gamernetwork/recommendations-widget/README.md

 <!-- End of invocation code -->
 ```

-3: Edit Taboola.css and define your own style
+3: Customise Taboola.css and define your own style
-There is a base responsive stylesheet for the Taboola widget with a couple of breakpoints defined, but I encourage you to customise it to suit your own needs.
+There is a base stylesheet for the Taboola widget with a couple of basic responsive breakpoints defined, but I encourage you to customise it to suit your own needs.

-3: Profit!

 Additional arguments
 --------------------